All the news

 Sustainability, the new digital of organizations, has been creating a strong dynamic, an increasingly environmental culture, a whole new strategy in the different industries, based on ESG - Environmental, Social and Governance.

-This [is a] new paradigm for companies [which] under the legislation published in the European community are subject to the obligation to publish a "non-financial statement", with evidence of the data in the sustainability report, coming [for example] from sensor connections to NextBITT technology, developing good business practices oriented towards the rational, efficient and sustainable use of resources, where the implementation and maintenance of the EMS - Environmental Management System is crucial.
+This [is a] new paradigm for companies [which] under the legislation published in the European community are subject to the obligation to publish a "non-financial statement", with evidence of the data in the sustainability report, coming [for example] from sensor connections to Nextbitt technology, developing good business practices oriented towards the rational, efficient and sustainable use of resources, where the implementation and maintenance of the EnvMS - Environmental Management System is crucial.

 I believe that Portugal has a strong chance of being at the forefront of Europe in terms of the good practices of organizations in terms of sustainability in the next few years, given that there are already a huge number of public and private companies, associations and consultancies that are very focused on this issue, in which technology is the key element in sustainability management.